-Best ‘gin’: Seedlip Spice 94
+The best gin alternative: Seedlip Spice 94

-Three years ago, Distill Ventures, the Diageo-backed and funded accelerator program for entrepreneurs in the drinks industry, spotted a lucrative opportunity in Seedlip.
 Founded by Ben Branson in 2015, Seedlip claims to offer the world’s first distilled non-alcoholic spirit — an elegant, adult alternative to the “fruity, sickly-sweet mocktails” Branson found to be the only option for non-drinkers in bars and restaurants.
 The brand’s manifesto was, and remains, simple: to give those who don’t drink something to drink.

 Seedlip Spice 94

 Looks like rum.
 Tastes like rum.
-It’s Not Rum – the perfect non-alcoholic alternative for all your favourite rum-based drinks.
-The no-alcohol experts over at Stryyk blend sweet sugar cane and raisin notes with the characteristic vanilla and oakwood tones that help create a perfectly balanced spiced rum non-alcoholic spirit.
+It’s ‘Not Rum’ – the perfect non-alcoholic alternative for all your favourite rum-based drinks.
+The no-alcohol experts over at Stryyk blend sweet sugar cane and raisin notes with the characteristic vanilla and oaky tones that help create a perfectly balanced spiced rum non-alcoholic spirit.

 Stryyk Not Rum

-Best ‘amaretto’: Lyre's Non-Alcoholic Amaretti
+The best alternative liqueur: Lyre's Non-Alcoholic Amaretti

 Lyre's Non-Alcoholic Amaretti

-At 0.5% ABV, an Atopia and tonic contains 75x less alcohol than a standard gin and tonic while delivering the familiar botanical taste and bitter finish of the traditional spirit.
-Created by William Grant & Sons master blender Lesley Gracie, Atopia is available in Wild Blossom and Spiced Citrus variations, providing great alternatives with which to create a range of non-alcoholic cocktails.
+At 0.5% ABV, an ‘Atopia & Tonic’ contains 75-times-less alcohol than a standard G&T, while delivering the familiar botanical taste and bitter finish of the traditional spirit.
+Created by William Grant & Sons’ master blender, Lesley Gracie, Atopia is available in Wild Blossom and Spiced Citrus variations, providing great alternatives with which to create a range of non-alcoholic drinks.
+Cheers!